 During its participation in the AACC Pathways Project, BC faculty are developing course sequences and discussing commonalities between the Guided Pathways model and its current general education recommendations.

 Partners in the AACC Pathways Project include Achieving the Dream, Inc., the Aspen Institute, the Center for Community College Student Engagement, the Community College Research Center, Jobs for the Future, the National Center for Inquiry and Improvement, and Public Agenda.
 The project is funded through a $5.2 million grant from the Bill & Melinda Gates Foundation.

-For more information about Bakersfield College's implementation of Guided Pathways, visit our Pathways Institutes page.
+For more information about Bakersfield College's implementation of Guided Pathways, visit BC Guided Pathways.

 The American Association of Community Colleges, with generous funding from the Bill & Melinda Gates Foundation, recently launched a national project focused on building capacity for community colleges to design and implement structured academic and career pathways at scale, for all of their students.
 Building on emerging research and experience in the field, the project reflects AACC’s commitments to follow through on recommendations set forth in the 2012 report of the 21st Century Commission on the Future of Community Colleges, Reclaiming the American Dream, and the 2014 implementation guide, Empowering Community Colleges to Build the Nation’s Future.